 You will have to really dig into Phase Symmetry to get the complete picture, of what I'm trying to paint, but here are the essentials:

-Similarly in Phase Symmetry, we have space-time between you and a star that is built of frequencies 180 degrees out of phase to the electron's spin frequency that builds your real time.
+Similarly in Phase Symmetry, we have space-time between you and a star that is built of frequencies that are out of phase to the electron's spin frequency and this is what builds your real space and time.

-(It's really the frequencies producing those times that annihilate themselves.)
+(It's really the out-of phase frequencies producing both space and time that annihilate themselves.)

-Energy can only be instantly transferred from that star to your eye when those two 180 degree out of phase frequencies, producing those opposite times, have annihilated themselves.
+Energy can only be instantly transferred from that star to your eye when those two out of phase electronse, producing that space-time between themselves, both attractively bind together with their closest sides in-phase.

 So, it's as simple as that really and if Hermann Minkowski hadn't died early of appendicitis then he might have told you what I just told you.